What is Neurofeedback?

 Neurofeedback has been shown to positively affect cognitive, motor and behavioral challenges affecting children and adults.

-Around that same time in 1972 Berry Sterman PhD at UCLA, discovered that people who suffered from epilepsy could reduce their symptoms from 20% to 100% by using neurofeedback to train their brainwaves to increase to a certain frequency at a specific scalp location.
+Around that same time in 1972, Berry Sterman, PhD, at UCLA, discovered that people with epilepsy could reduce their symptoms from 20% to 100% by using neurofeedback to train their brainwaves to reach a specific frequency at a particular location on the scalp.
+Since then, over 2,000 controlled studies have expanded on their findings and established the efficacy of neurofeedback and EEG monitoring for a wide range of cognitive and neurological impairments.

-Around that same time in 1972 Berry Sterman PhD at UCLA, discovered that people who suffered from epilepsy could reduce their symptoms from 20% to 100% by using neurofeedback to train their brainwaves to increase to a certain frequency at a specific scalp location.
+Around that same time in 1972, Berry Sterman, PhD, at UCLA, discovered that people with epilepsy could reduce their symptoms from 20% to 100% by using neurofeedback to train their brainwaves to reach a specific frequency at a particular location on the scalp.
+Since then, over 2,000 controlled studies have expanded on their findings and established the efficacy of neurofeedback and EEG monitoring for a wide range of cognitive and neurological impairments.

 Neurofeedback and Brain Waves